Meet Meike, our production manager in Peru

 A normal working day starts around 8 am.
 Me and the team in Copenhagen talk almost every morning, that is around tea time in Europe.
 There is a lot to organize, to discuss and to figure out.
 And yes: the production in prison needs a little bit more preparation, a little bit more communication and patience than in a “usual” working place perhaps.

 After talking to Copenhagen, I will leave the house around 9.
 The little house I share with three others (and a cat, Amalia) is situated in the beautiful historic center of Cusco.
 Cusco is fantastic especially in the mornings.
 It’s still freezing, the air is clear, everybody seems to walk a little faster to get their systems to heat up.
 Kids in their uniforms get picked up for school.
-I usually stop by my favorite market.
+I usually stop by my favourite market.
 Here you can buy flowers, fresh regional fruits and vegetables.
-It stimulates every sense plus you get cheap and fresh breakfasts; the juices there are my favorite way to get myself started, sitting on a little bench, just watching the sales ladies doing their thing.
+It stimulates every sense plus you get cheap and fresh breakfasts; the juices there are my favourite way to get myself started, sitting on a little bench, just watching the sales ladies doing their thing.

 Before heading to prison I often need to get stuff done in the city.
-Buy new material, organize this and that, send samples to Denmark.
+Buy new material, organise this and that, send samples to Denmark.
 It helped me to get to know the place pretty well pretty quickly.
 Cusco is small, but you can find a lot of beautiful and special places here.
 From Yogatemples, nice little Plazas, every kind of food, coffee stores, small ateliers, Ayahuasca treatment centers...
 A lot of places where you can escape from the street dogs, the crowded and very touristic life of the inner city and its honking cars.

 If I really need to get out, well, I get out.
 One of Cusco’s biggest benefits is the nature surrounding it.
 The Sacred Valley e.g. is really nearby.
 You just hop on a bus, pay 1.20 Euro, and after a short while will be left in awe about the landscapes awaiting you.